vathsaskm/Mercari-Price-Suggestion/README.md

 2.Output.
 It contains the sub – folder namely.

-• Plots
-Contains the various wordcloud of the extracted words, various brand – stats.
+• Plots:Contains the various wordcloud of the extracted words, various brand – stats.

-• Stastistics
-Contains all analysed out files such as the price prediction,average brand prices,word_count which are in .csv file format.
+• Stastistics:Contains all analysed out files such as the price prediction,average brand prices,word_count which are in .csv file format.

 3. Source code.
 Contains source_code.r and word_count.r file.